'We've regained our dignity': These women in Colombia run trendy restaurant inside a prison

 The 60-seat restaurant has become a huge success, attracting many famous guests, including Colombian President Juan Manuel Santos, Colombian singer Carlos Vives and numerous actors and footballers.

-Johanna Guevara, 28, is fixing a flimsy purple drape over an iron gate that divides the restaurant from the hustle and bustle of prison life.
+On a recent day, Johanna Guevara, 28, fixed a flimsy purple drape over an iron gate that divides the restaurant from the hustle and bustle of prison life.

-"This is our quiet time before all the chaos starts," joked Guevara, an inmate and volunteer at the restaurant.
+"This is our quiet time before all the chaos starts," joked Guevara, an inmate who volunteers at the restaurant.

-Guevara was convicted of being an accomplice in a drug trafficking operation in February and was sent straight to San Diego.
-"I’m paying the price for the crimes of my ex-boyfriend," Guevara said. ‘’I’m innocent but the justice system doesn’t see it like I do."
+Guevara was convicted of being an accomplice in a drug trafficking operation in February and was sent straight to the prison in the San Diego area of Cartagena.
+"I’m paying the price for the crimes of my ex-boyfriend," Guevara said.
+"I’m innocent, but the justice system doesn’t see it like I do."

 Like many of her fellow inmates, she struggled to adapt to prison.
 "I had a good life on the outside working in the business sector.
 But I was totally destroyed when I got here," Guevara said.
 "My dreams were shattered.
 I spent the first two months in shock and thought my life was over."